 There is no one-size-fits-all answer because in addition to the nearly unlimited things people save for in the short-term, there are also several additional variables beyond when you need the money.
 For example, you should also ask yourself about the flexibility of your timeline, your risk tolerance and even the urgency or importance of your goal.

 Let’s use a down payment for a home as an example.
 How much do you need?
 Let’s assume $100,000.
 When do you need it?
 We’ll say five years.
 Is homeownership an urgent or important goal at this point in your life?
 Maybe, maybe not, or maybe you need to adjust the amount.
 But your answers to these questions will determine not only how much you need to save and when, but also how much risk you can take with the money in order to meet your timeline.
 These are decisions that you, with the help of a financial advisor, can determine based on your personal circumstances.

 Once you’ve clearly identified a realistic goal and determined the amount, timeline, and urgency of the goal, the next step is deciding where to put your money to maximize its value while you work toward realizing your goal.
 There are no hard guidelines here, either, so a financial advisor’s input can be invaluable.

 Here Are Some General Guidelines Based On When You Will Need Your Funds:

 You’re probably asking yourself: What actually constitutes a short-term goal?
 How short is short-term?

 We generally consider a short-term goal to be something that you will need money for in less than 18 months.
 Here’s how we recommend allocating savings for a short-term goal:

-If you need the funds in less than 18 months: Consider a high-yield savings account to keep your money FDIC insured and readily available to meet your goal.
+If you need the funds in less than 18 months: Consider a secure, liquid savings account to keep your money FDIC insured and readily available to meet your goal.
 Personal Capital Cash™ is a great option – it offers competitive FDIC insurance and flexible withdrawals and deposits.